rinja-rs/rinja/book/src/configuration.md

 # Configuration

-At compile time, Askama will read optional configuration values from `askama.toml` in the crate root (the directory where `Cargo.toml` can be found).
+At compile time, Rinja will read optional configuration values from `rinja.toml` in the crate root (the directory where `Cargo.toml` can be found).
 Currently, this covers the directories to search for templates, custom syntax configuration and escaper configuration.